Azure/meta-raspberrypi-adu/BringYourOwnBoard.md

 There's only two things this section does to edit the base raspberrypi image to support Device Update.

 First is to add a `fstab` file to the core image that mounts the required partitions by appending the base-files_ within the raspberrypi base image.
-We accomplish this by overriding the defaul [fstab file](https://git.yoctoproject.org/poky/tree/meta/recipes-core/base-files/base-files/fstab?h=kirkstone-4.0.17) provided by the Yocto Project and adding our [fstab file](./recipes-core/base-files/base-files/raspberrypi4-64/fstab).
+We accomplish this by overriding the default [fstab file](https://git.yoctoproject.org/poky/tree/meta/recipes-core/base-files/base-files/fstab?h=kirkstone-4.0.17) provided by the Yocto Project and adding our [fstab file](./recipes-core/base-files/base-files/raspberrypi4-64/fstab).

 Second the adu-base-image is defined by [adu-base-image.bb](./recipes-core/images/adu-base-image.bb) and the partitions on the image are created using our [`adu-raspberrypi.wks`](./wic/adu-raspberrypi.wks) script.
 You can read more about what's going on in that file below and checkout the [wic tool documentation here.](https://docs.yoctoproject.org/dev-manual/wic.html?highlight=wic#creating-partitioned-images-using-wic).
-Apart of building the image is specifying the items that must be installed in this particular image.
+A part of building the image is specifying the items that must be installed in this particular image.
 We use this to define which elements from [meta-azure-device-update](https://github.com/Azure/meta-azure-device-update.git) we're going to be using in this image.
 This is like a dependency list.
 It tells Yocto build all of this first and then run the `do_install()` sections of the individual items before you giving me my image.

 ### What do I need to think about?